stephenxxxx/sllog/user/blogs/about/index.md

 ## ⚡ Some of the Works I've Done

-- 🎬 [NEXFLIX](https://nexflix.stephenlittleton.com/intro.html) - A Fun Movie Review Website Written in HTML5 and CSS3 with JEKYLL as a development scaffold.
+- 🎬 🎚 🎛 [NEXFLIX](https://nexflix.stephenlittleton.com/intro.html) - A Fun Movie Review Website Written in HTML5 and CSS3 with JEKYLL as a development scaffold.
 Utilizes DISQUS for leaving comments and chatting.

 - 🎧 🎚 🎛 [MUSICVIDZ](https://musicvidz.stephenlittleton.com/) - Simple and plain youtube music video site.
-Naturally AD-FREE and NO-COOKIE youtube videos.
+Naturally AD-FREE and NO-COOKIE YouTube videos.
 No special coding is applied.
 Just used the code when you click the share button and you embed with privacy mode.

-- 🧮 📱 🧪 [NEOCITIES](https://stephen730.neocities.org) - A Neocities page, throwback to the old windows style.
+- 🧪 [NEOCITIES](https://stephen730.neocities.org) - A Neocities page, throwback to the old windows style.
 Jekyll based backend uploaded using WEBDAV.

+- 🧮 [STEPHEN'S DEV PAGE](https://dev.stephenlittleton.com) - Open source listing, work history, skills, general showcase of ability and developer information.
+Donate links included to PayPal and cashapp for easy payment options.

+- 📱 [Gallery](https://gallery.stephenlittleton.com) - My music album, artwork, some fun HTML renderings and more located here.

 -  This site / Site utilizes vercel and svelte/qwer theme by kwchang0831.
 My first svelte project.
+Currently using netlify for hosting.
+Vite pushes what I need to the CDN and deployment is fun.
+Site is very responsive for such a heavy load.
+Consistent load times.

 - ✍️ [Blog](https://blog.stephenlittleton.com) - A blog website that uses the UNO theme by jekyll.
 It was a fun project and one of my first productions environment challenges.
-Orignally was the initial landing page but was moved to the blog subdomain in order to initilize a new site.
+Originally was the initial landing page but was moved to the blog subdomain in order to initialize a new site.

 ## ❓ Issues / Problems / Questions

-I'm in the process of implementing some sort of crazy message board using discorse but its on the list.
+I'm in the process of implementing some sort of crazy message board using discourse but its on the list.
 [Just email me](mailto:stephen@stephenlittleton.com).

 ## 📝 License